-But, for those unfamiliar with armed security, understanding how to explore safe options and make a smart hire can often be confusing and overwhelming.
+But, for those unfamiliar with armed security, understanding how to explore safe options and make a smart hire can be confusing and overwhelming.
 Here’s what you should know—and what you should look for—when hiring armed security support.

-Look at accreditation, licensing, and experience
+Consider accreditation, licensing, and experience

 To become an armed security agent in Colorado, applicants must successfully work their way through several levels of training programs.
 People wishing to become security agents must also have a driver’s license, pass specific background checks (including maintaining a clean driving record and having no criminal record), and provide non-family references, among several other pertinent checks and balances.